great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

         validation_operator_name="perform_action_list_operator",
     )

-* `assets_to_validate` - a list that specifies the data assets that the operator will validate.
-The members of the list can be either batches (which means that have data asset identifier, batch kwargs and expectation suite identifier) or a triple that will allow the operator to fetch the batch: (data asset identifier, batch kwargs, expectation suite identifier) using this method: :py:meth:`great_expectations.data_context.ConfigOnlyDataContext.get_batch`
+* `assets_to_validate` - an iterable that specifies the data assets that the operator will validate.
+The members of the list can be either batches or triples that will allow the operator to fetch the batch: (data_asset_name, expectation_suite_name, batch_kwargs) using this method: :py:meth:`~great_expectations.data_context.ConfigOnlyDataContext.get_batch`
 * run_identifier - pipeline run id, a timestamp or any other string that is meaningful to you and will help you refer to the result of this operation later
 * validation_operator_name you can instances of a class that implements a Validation Operator